Welcome to the No BS Run Club!

 - 24 weeks worth of workouts to train you for a 5K, 10K, and, finally, a half marathon

-- A unique “Week 0″ walking-only plan for anyone who isn’t ready to run quite yet
+- A simple “Week 0″ walking-only plan for anyone who isn’t ready to run quite yet

 - The truth about running gear (hint: you don’t need $200 underwear)